emqx/emqx-docs/en_US/changes/breaking-changes-5.1.0.md

 - Format:

-  - v4.x: Flat format with `path.to.key = value`.
+  - EMQX 4.x: Flat format with `path.to.key = value`.
-  - v5.1: Supports nested format with `path{to{ key = value }}`.
+  - EMQX 5.1: Supports nested format with `path{to{ key = value }}`.
 - Sources:
-  - v4.x:
+  - EMQX 4.x:
     - Multiple files, such as `emqx.conf`, `listeners.conf`, `zones.conf`, etc.
     - Dynamic updates are stored in Mnesia.
 Once enabled, files cannot be updated for config changes.
-  - v5.1:
+  - EMQX 5.1:
     - `emqx.conf` for static configs.
     - `cluster.hocon` for dynamic updates.

 ## Log File Format

 Log files follow the same format, but the log content style has slight differences.
-The log format in v5.1 is more indexer-friendly.
+The log format in EMQX 5.1 is more indexer-friendly.

 ## Distribution and Cluster